Human Development and Family Sciences

 Iva Lea Barton Research Suite

-The Iva Lea Barton Research Suite is a state-of-the-art research lab that allows Human Development and Family Studies faculty and students to conduct research in a private space and facilitate multiple research projects at one time.
+The Iva Lea Barton Research Suite is a state-of-the-art research lab that allows Human Development and Family Sciences faculty and students to conduct research in a private space and facilitate multiple research projects at one time.
 The suite includes a focus group room, several interview and observation rooms, a central coding room, a family waiting room, camera rooms and a research lab.

 The facility is named in honor of Iva Lea Barton, who graduated from Texas Tech in 1944 with a home economics education degree.
 Barton, who was honored as a Distinguished Alumna in 2007, has funded two other projects in early childhood education to further teaching and research efforts in the college.
 Her private gift was the major source of funding for the new research facility.